Revelation Chapter Five

 Revelation 5:5

-Then one of the elders said to me, 'Do not weep!
-See, the Lion of the tribe of Judah, the root of David, has triumphed.
-He is able to open the scroll and its seven seals.'
+One of the elders said to me, "Don't cry.
+Look, the Lion of the tribe of Y'hudah, the Root of David, has won the right to open the scroll and its seven seals."

-In the midst of the sadness, an elder points to the Hope.
-He explains that Jesus has triumphed and can open the scroll.
+In the midst of the sadness, an elder points to the hope.
+He explains that Yeshua has triumphed and can open the scroll.
 To be released from the grip of sin and death, the price had to be paid.
 Just like the deed to the home, you get the deed when the price is paid.
-Jesus paid the penalty for sin which is death and, therefore, all of creation belongs to him.
+Yeshua paid the penalty for sin which is death and, therefore, all of creation belongs to him.

 Revelation 5:6

-Then I saw a lamb, looking as if it had been slain, standing in the center of the throne, encircled by the four living creatures and the elders.
-He had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
+Then I saw standing there with the throne and the four living beings, in the circle of the elders, a Lamb that appeared to have been slaughtered.
+He had seven horns and seven eyes, which are the sevenfold Spirit of God sent out into all the earth.

 Now, John sees the Lamb of God.
 The picture is of a lamb with blood mixed into its white coat.
 This is evidence that the price had been paid but this lamb is special as it has seven horns and seven eyes.
 The seven horns for complete power as the lamb overcame all sin and death for all of the world and the seven eyes for all seeing so that there was not any sin hidden from the lamb.
 This lamb paid the entire debt for all of creation and therefore is worthy to take the deed (scroll) and open it.